4.5. Synthetic Ground Motion Applied to a Shear Buildilng

-Fig. 3.5.1 Three Story Shear Building Model (P10.2.9, “Dynamics of Structures”, A.K.Chopra)
+Fig. 4.5.1 Three Story Shear Building Model (P10.2.9, “Dynamics of Structures”, A.K.Chopra)

 Warning

 Do not place the file in your root, downloads, or desktop folder as when the application runs it will copy the contents on the directories and subdirectories containing this file multiple times (a copy will be made for each sample specified).
-If you are like us, your root, Downloads or Documents folders contains and awful lot of files and when the backend workflow runs you will slowly find you will run out of disk space!
+If you are like us, your root, Downloads or Documents folders contain an awful lot of files and when the backend workflow runs you will slowly find you will run out of disk space!

-3.5.1.
+4.5.1.
 Vlacho-Papakonstantinou-Deodatis Method

-We will first demonstrate the steps to perform a sampling analysis to study the effects of earthquake magnitude, site-source distance, and soil velocity on structural dynamic responses, using the Vlacho-Papakonstantinou-Deodatis syntheic ground motion model.
+We will first demonstrate the steps to perform a sampling analysis to study the effects of earthquake magnitude, site-source distance, and soil velocity on structural dynamic responses, using the Vlacho-Papakonstantinou-Deodatis synthetic ground motion model.
+For a Sampling or Forward propagation uncertainty analysis, the user would perform the following steps:

 1. Upon opening the application the UQ tab will be highlighted.
-In is panel, keep the UQ engine as that selected, i.e. Dakota, and the UQ Method Category as Forward Propagation, and the Method field as LHS (Latin Hypercube).
+In this panel, keep the UQ engine as that selected, i.e. Dakota, and the UQ Method Category as Forward Propagation, and the Method field as LHS (Latin Hypercube).
 Change the #samples field to 100 as shown in the following figure.

 1. The GI panel will not be used for this run; For the time being leave the default values as is, and they will be automatically updated based on the information entered in the remaining tabs.

 2. Next select the SIM panel from the input panel.
 This will default in the MDOF model generator.
-From the Model Generator pull down menu select OpenSees and select the example 3-story frame model.
+From the Model Generator pull-down menu select OpenSees and select the example 3-story frame model.
 For recording story responses, we also specify the node numbers on a column line (e.g., 1, 2, 3, 4 in the OpenSees model).

 1. Next choose the FEM panel.
-Here we will change the entries to use Rayleigh damping, with Rayleigh factor chosen using the first and second modes.
+Here we will change the entries to use Rayleigh damping, with the Rayleigh factor chosen using the first and second modes.

 1. We will skip the EDP panel leaving it in it’s default condition, that being to use the Standard Earthquake EDP generator.